 We always handwash bras, bathing suits, and delicate underwear.
 We prefer to handwash silks, woolens, lace, and embellished items.
-More durable delicates can be washed on the Delicate cycle in a Mesh Washing Bag Bundle.
+More durable delicates can be washed on the Delicate cycle in a Mesh Washing Bag.
 Err on the side of caution—if the item seems delicate, handwash it.

-♦ Pretreat the item as needed for stains, then turn the item inside out.
+♦ Pretreat the item as needed for stains using the Wash & Stain Bar or Stain Solution, then turn the item inside out.

-♦ Add detergent or soap and mix to prepare the bath.
+♦ Add laundry detergent or soap, like the Delicate Wash, and mix to prepare the bath.

-♦ Submerge the item, use your hands to agitate the water and detergent or soap and soak items for up to 30 minutes.
+♦ Submerge the item, use your hands to agitate the water and detergent and soak items for up to 30 minutes.
 Never soak silk items for longer than 30 minutes.

 ♦ Rinse well.
 Use tepid/room temperature or cold water until the soapy water is gone and press out the water.

-♦ Press the item against the sink or basin to remove the water, be sure not to wring or twist the item.
+♦ Press the item against the sink or basin to remove excess water, be sure not to wring or twist the item.

-To expedite drying, place the item on top of a towel, making sure it's flat and in its original shape then roll up the item in the towel (like a sleeping bag) to remove excess water.
+To dry delicate clothes as quickly as possible, place the item on top of a towel, making sure it's flat and in its original shape then roll up the item in the towel (like a sleeping bag) to remove excess water.
 For faster drying, use more than one towel and repeat several times.
-Don't put delicate items in the dryer, lay flat or hang to dry.
+Don't put delicate items in the dryer, instead lay flat or hang to dry.